Commentary on Acts of the Apostles Chapters 1-5

 16 And by faith in his name hath his name made this man strong, whom ye behold and know: yea, the faith which is through him hath given him this perfect soundness in the presence of you all.

 [Kind of an interesting verse.
-"His name" is stated to have caused the miracle.
+"His name" is given the credit to have caused the miracle.
+But prior to that it says that it was "faith in His name."
 If we look back the statement was: (Acts 3:6) "In the name of Jesus Christ of Nazareth, walk."
 This indicates that Peter was "calling on the name" or in other words appealing to the authority of the one who owns that name.
-The faith was not the man's; it was Peter's.
+The faith was not the man's who was healed; it was Peter's.
 The nature of all of the healing miracles in the book of Acts is reiterated: they were immediate and they were complete, and this fact was obvious to all (not hidden in any way).]

 17 And now, brethren, I know that in ignorance ye did it, as did also your rulers.

 [Now this IS a twist from Acts 2 -- Peter did not cut them any slack back then.
 Ignorance is not an excuse, but it certainly is a mitigating circumstance.
-What he is saying is that the need for guilt is in the past; let's move on.]
+What he is saying is that the need for guilt is in the past -- so let's move on.]

 18 But the things which God foreshowed by the mouth of all the prophets, that his Christ should suffer, he thus fulfilled.